BurgerAndreas/mseffect/README.md

 ## Usage

-Need help setting it up?
-Please schedule a call with me [here](https://cal.com/romanhauksson/meeting), and I'll personally walk you through making your project page live!
-I want to talk to potential users to figure out pain points and features to add.

 1. Click "Use this template" to make a copy of this repository and then clone it, or just clone it directly.
 2. Run `npm install` from the root of the project to install dependencies.
 3. Edit the content in `/src/pages/index.mdx`, and remember to update the favicon at `/public/favicon.svg` and the social link thumbnail at `/public/thumbnail.png`.